In a health emergency

 Seek support if you need it.

-If you have an existing mental health problem such as depression, anxiety or OCD, for example, and the current situation is having a significant impact on your life then please reach out for support.
+If you have an existing mental health problem such as depression, anxiety or OCD, and current circumstances are having a significant impact on you, then please do reach out for support.
 This also goes for people who may be experiencing symptoms for the first time.

 ieso Online Therapy